nataliababic/swdevel-lab-hfarm/README.md

 ```

 ### Test cases:
-- test_load_data_smoke: tests basic functionality for loading data from a CSV file into a Pandas DataFrame.
+- `test_load_data_smoke`: tests basic functionality for loading data from a CSV file into a Pandas DataFrame.

-- test_save_data_smoke: checks the basic functionality of saving a DataFrame into a new CSV file.
+- `test_save_data_smoke`: checks the basic functionality of saving a DataFrame into a new CSV file.

-- test_is_holiday: validates if specific dates are identified correctly as holidays or weekends.
+- `test_is_holiday`: validates if specific dates are identified correctly as holidays or weekends.

-- test_is_italian_holiday: verifies the identification of known Italian holidays for specific years.
+- `test_is_italian_holiday`: verifies the identification of known Italian holidays for specific years.

-- test_is_not_holiday: checks if provided weekdays (non-holidays) are correctly identified.
+- `test_is_not_holiday`: checks if provided weekdays (non-holidays) are correctly identified.

-- test_invalid_input_is_holiday: ensures the function returns `False` for invalid inputs to check holidays.
+- `test_invalid_input_is_holiday`: ensures the function returns 'False' for invalid inputs to check holidays.

-- test_is_holiday_with_zero: checks that if the value 0 is passed to the function it is properly handled.
+- `test_is_holiday_with_zero`: checks that if the value 0 is passed to the function it is properly handled.

-- test_is_holiday_with_none: checks that if the value None is passed to the function it is properly handled.
+- `test_is_holiday_with_none`: checks that if the value None is passed to the function it is properly handled.

-- test_preprocess_data_smoke: tests the preprocessing function to ensure the presence of required columns in the output DataFrame.
+- `test_preprocess_data_smoke`: tests the preprocessing function to ensure the presence of required columns in the output DataFrame.

-- test_convert_to_minutes_with_hours: validates the conversion of duration strings in hours to minutes.
+- `test_convert_to_minutes_with_hours`: validates the conversion of duration strings in hours to minutes.

-- test_convert_to_minutes_with_minutes: checks the conversion of duration strings in minutes to minutes (no change).
+- `test_convert_to_minutes_with_minutes`: checks the conversion of duration strings in minutes to minutes (no change).

-- test_convert_to_minutes_with_empty_string: tests the conversion of an empty duration string.
+- `test_convert_to_minutes_with_empty_string`: tests the conversion of an empty duration string.

-- test_convert_to_minutes_without_numbers: verifies the behaviour of the conversion function with duration strings not containing any numbers.
+- `test_convert_to_minutes_without_numbers`: verifies the behaviour of the conversion function with duration strings not containing any numbers.

-- test_process_durata_column_smoke: validates the functionality of processing the 'Duration' column to ensure the presence and type of converted values in minutes.
+- `test_process_durata_column_smoke`: validates the functionality of processing the 'Duration' column to ensure the presence and type of converted values in minutes.

 ## Tests of function 1